 From the moment I met her, I was impressed with her professionalism, kindness, deep insight, and business savvy.
-She’s taken her free time to not only critique proposals for me, but speak to me directly on the phone – giving her advice a more personal touch.
+She’s taken her free time to critique proposals for me, not just via email, but on the phone – giving her advice a more personal touch.

-I love this next photo because it brought together three people that rate as high as my rating scale goes.
-Dr. Lori Rhoden, with whom I studied piano pedagogy at Ball State University, Joy Morin of Color in My Piano blog, and on the far right, or course, Karen, who is Instructor of Piano Pedagogy, and Director of the Butler Community Arts School in Indianapolis, Indiana.
+I love this next photo because it brought together three people that rate as high as my rating scale goes: Dr. Lori Rhoden, with whom I studied piano pedagogy at Ball State University, Joy Morin of Color in My Piano blog, and on the far right, Karen, who is Instructor of Piano Pedagogy, and Director of the Butler Community Arts School in Indianapolis, Indiana.

 We were enjoying lunch during the MTNA Conference in San Antonio (2016) at Schilo’s German deli.

 I won’t tell you all her professional qualifications as you can read her bio here, but I will tell you a few things you may not know.

 - Karen strongly impacts MTNA’s future as co-advisor of a very successful collegiate chapter at Butler University.
 By imparting a solid mentoring relationship with students, many have proven to be committed MTNA members themselves.
 Recently, a former Butler member, Karen Lien, won the MTNA Studio Fellowship Award.

 - From experience, I can tell you that she embodies MTNA leadership.
 She has devoted many years to serving essential roles at the state and national level including most recently as MTNA Vice President and just prior to that, Secretary-Treasurer.
 Her understanding of the organization runs deep.
 This gives her an incredible knack for balancing working knowledge of past precedent with necessary innovations for the future.